cryspen/hacl-packages/docs/src/algorithms.md

 The following tables gives an overview over the algorithms supported by the HACL packages.

+For a detailed description fo the Support column, please see the [Architectures section](./architectures.md).

 | Family               | Algorithm         | Support                                 |
 | -------------------- | ----------------- | --------------------------------------- |
 | AEAD                 | AES-GCM 128       | AES-NI & CLMUL (x86 only)               |